System Parameters

 |

-The default value for global Chameleon.Routing.HttpMethodMapping
+The default value for global Chameleon.Routing.HttpMethodMapping setting is as follows:

 { "post": "insert", "put":"update", "delete": "delete", "get": "get" }